Interface solutions for the pool, spa, and whirlpool industry.

 Splash pads, play fountains, and public water feature installations need controls that survive outdoor exposure, continuous water contact, and sustained use by children and the public.

-RNC piezo panels and switches are in development and deployment with European spa and pool equipment manufacturers, providing solid-state topsides and individual control points that eliminate the membrane failure mode and simplify wiring architecture.
+RNC piezo panels and switches are in development and deployment with European spa and pool equipment manufacturers, providing solid-state controls and individual switching points that eliminate the membrane failure mode and simplify wiring architecture.
 Underwater piezo switches are deployed in counter-current and pool lighting installations, operating fully submerged in chemically treated water with zero seal-related failures.